The Hampshire PSHE Pledge

 Sign up to our newsletter

-By signing up to the Hampshire Health in Education newsletter you’ll have access to an ever-evolving collection of training, resources, and guidance.
-These will support you in embedding these values throughout all school activities, the curriculum, and policies.
+By signing up to the Hampshire Health in Education newsletter you’ll have access to an ever-evolving collection of training, resources and guidance to support you in embedding health and wellbeing across your whole setting.

 Sign up